Jetsurf/jet-bot/README.md

  - `!currentsr` : Displays the current Splatoon 2 Salmon Run Map/Weapons
  - `!nextsr` : Displays the next Splatoon 2 Salmon Run Map/Weapons
  - `!splatnetgear` : Gets all of the current gear for sale on SplatNet
- - `!storedm` ABILITY : DM's you when a piece of gear with ABILITY appears in the store (only once, can't DM the bot with this)
+ - `!storedm` ABILITY/GEAR/BRAND : DM's you when a piece of gear with ABILITY, made by BRAND, or is item GEAR (supports all items in the game) appears in the store.
+Suggests when using partial terms.
+Can't DM the bot with this
  - `!map random NUM` : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
  - `!map callout MAP` : Provides a map with callout locations
  - `!weapon random NUM` : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)